Four Ways to Effectively Respond to a Rapidly Changing Environment

 The pandemic has highlighted just how vulnerable our supply chain is.
 From obtaining materials to staffing manufacturing lines and delivering goods, few processes are impervious to massive disruption.
-Maintaining resiliency requires quick reaction to real-time inventory changes.
+Maintaining resiliency requires a quick reaction to real-time inventory changes.
 Bots can help.

 Supply chain management is specifically important for providing key drugs, medical supplies, and COVID-19 test kits.
 Automation Anywhere and consulting partners are working with several companies to increase real-time tracking and reporting to assure continuity of supply.

 Companies are using intelligent automation for a variety of time-consuming processes such as onboarding new suppliers, scheduling deliveries, and creating quotes.
 This allows organizations to create a more agile supply chain plan.
 By freeing supply chain managers from manual work, they can redeploy that energy into risk assessment, response strategies, and operational improvements to further combat disruption.